 Generally, the Employer must furnish a panel of 6 physicians, one of whom must be an orthopedic surgeon, although other options for a conformed panel or managed care may be acceptable.
 100% of necessary medical expenses incurred under the direction of an authorized treating physician are covered.
 Medical expenses include the employee’s travel to and from health care providers.
 The Board can order a change of physicians, or the employee can make one change to another physician on the panel, without authorization from the Board.
 The Employee is also entitled to one examination by a doctor of his or her choice, at the Employer’s expense, within 120 days of receipt of any income benefits.
+Medical benefits are limited to 400 weeks from the date of injury, except in catastrophic injury cases.

 Mandatory only in catastrophic injury cases.
 Nurse Case Managers are not permitted to have direct contact with employee except in catastrophic injury cases, or by consent.